Specialisation in Conference Interpreting

 Candidates for the specialisation in Conference Interpreting also have to provide evidence of English language competence (at least C1 level) and, in the case of non-native speakers of German, of German language competence (at least C2 level).
 This evidence can be in the form of language certificates, study records, job references, etc. Candidates who are unable to provide evidence of this kind will be required to take a written language test (PDF 41,7 KB) at the ZHAW.

-The aptitude test for the specialisation in Conference Interpreting consists of an oral exam in sight translation, consecutive interpreting and – for students who have applied to study a B language – liaison interpreting.
-In order to be admitted to the programme, candidates must pass the aptitude test with a language combination of at least ABC or ACCC.
+The professional aptitude test for the specialisation in Conference Interpreting consists of an oral exam in sight translation, consecutive interpreting and – for students who have applied to study a B language – liaison interpreting.
+In order to be admitted to the programme, candidates must pass the professional aptitude test with a language combination of at least ABC or ACCC.
 Sample texts are made available to candidates who have applied to take the test.

 We recommend candidates to prepare for the aptitude test by attending our one-semester interpreting preparation course Dolmetsch-Propädeutikum, which takes place every autumn semester.
 In this continuing education course, you learn interpreting techniques and skills such as note-taking, memory training, sight translation, consecutive and liaison interpreting, key economic terms and background knowledge relevant to the profession of conference interpreting.

-If you have a degree in a subject area unrelated to modern languages or media/communication studies, you are required to take a test in general and applied linguistics and in translation studies.
+If you have a degree in a subject area unrelated to modern languages or media/communication studies, you are required to take a test in applied linguistics and in translation studies.
 Depending on the degree you hold, you may be exempt from parts of this test.
 After the deadline for applications, you will receive a reading list to help you prepare.

 Dates and deadlines

-We recommend candidates to prepare for the aptitude test in Conference Interpreting by attending the preparation course Dolmetsch-Propädeutikum.
+We recommend candidates to prepare for the professional aptitude test in Conference Interpreting by attending the preparation course Dolmetsch-Propädeutikum.
 Please note the relevant dates and deadlines.

 |Programme start: Spring semester 2019|